NiX0n/mumblsrt/README.md

 *Signature:* `db.path: {string}`

 This is the `path` argument passed to the [SQLite DatabaseSync conststructor](https://nodejs.org/api/sqlite.html#class-databasesync).
 The sane place is to leave it in the `wd`.
 It's technically possible to run the database in `:memory:`; but it's not recommended, as the performance gain is very limited, and the application is designed to be able to pick up from previous failures/interruptions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Methodology
+The name "mumblsrt" comes from the fact that Whisper tends to "mumble" or "stutter"&mdash;repeating words, phrases, and unspoken characters&mdash;particularly on long stretches of time.
+It is believed that this is caused by Whisper's attention context windows becoming saturated, and effectively loses attention altogether.
+Sometimes Whisper is able to recover after a long series a failure.
+We will try to use whatever transcriptions that aren't problematic.

+We can overcome the tehnical limitations of Whisper by making some basic assumptions:
+1. Whisper will get at least something (ustually the beginning), if not most/all right on most attempts
+2. We can identify when it's wrong using statistical analysis

+Given these assumptions, we can work around the problem we identify in #2 by repeatedly force feeding Whisper subsequently shorter chunks of audio by "dividing and conquering" the whole audio track.

+Specifically we take an iterative depth-first tree recursion approach.
+On the first root level of the recursion tree, our first attempt, we try to transcribe the entire input file.
+On each recursion attempt:
+1. Instead of generating a subtitle file directly, we let ffmpeg+Whisper.cpp generate machine-readable JSON files.
+2. We ingest those transcription JSON files into a SQLite database that we can run relatively more complex queries.
+3. If for some reason we've recursed to some limit (default: 9 levels deep), we'll just settle with whatever we have at that level.
+4. We identify any suspect transciption timestamp ranges, and deactivate them so they are ignored in the final output.
+5. Each of the contiguous ranges becomes the definition of a new Whisper attempt; and we recurse to step #1, processing between only the respective timestamps.

+It's worth noting that we are piping a copy the output of ffmpeg to a local `*.wav` file for the purposes of efficient reuse and slicing.
+This cached `*.wav` file is used on subsequent attempts without touching the original file again.

+There are two major classes of failure modes:
+1. Stuttering
+2. Zero-Length Transcriptions

+#### "Stutter" Detection
+There are three sub-classes of what we're calling "stuttering"
+1. Intra-trascription stuttering.
+Where a word or phrase is repeated numerous times within a single transcription.
+2. Short inter-trascription stuttering.
+Where one identical transcription is repeted continuuously.
+3. Long inter-trascription stuttering.
+Where larger sets of transcriptions are repeated in groups.

+These "stutterings" will repeat for long stretches of time.
+Sometimes Whisper will recover after a period of failure.
+Internally, Whisper's confidence scpres of its assertions are not indicative on their own of an issue.
+In fact, some repeteated tramscriptions counter-intuitively have progressively higher confidence scores.

+The method we use to detect stutterings by calculating the average/mean count of each word (contiguous non-whitespace) over a sliding window function.
+The sliding window is a contiguous range of transcriptions of variable count (1, 3, 5, and 7).
+If at any of those window sizes, the average word count is greater than 2, we will consider it a stutter and will flag that range as **SUSPECT** (`is_suspect=true`).

+#### Zero-Length Detection
+The other less prominent failure mode presents itself as transcriptions with zero length&mdash;as in, the timestamps have zero time between them.
+This is basic comparison/arithmetic to query for.
+However, what is tricky is that its also accompanied by a "driftinng" behavior, where transcriptions lose syncronization with respective speech.
+We're using a bit of a hacky work around, and marking the surrounding minute (both ±) of transcriptions as **SUSPECT** (`is_suspect=1`).

+#### Suspect Ranges
+Once all suspect transcriptions have been marked (`is_suspect=1`), they will be fully deactivated (`is_active=0`) which will cause them to be ignored in the final output SRT file.
+Then the (notably finite) list of contiguous ranges become the definitions for subsequent recursion attempts.
+This effectively means that subsequent recursions will attempt to transcribe only between each of the suspect range's timestamps.

+**Notice:** If we have already hit recursion limit, we would have stopped at that depth prior to suspect transcription identification.
+This is what prevents infinite recursion, and a means of always having something transcribed.
+This recursion limiting also allows false-positives to eventually pass though.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>